1966 to 1969 – ANGLIA TELEVISION | MY FIRST YEARS IN TV SOUND.

 Here’s a picture of Anglia Studio A with Alvin Rakoff ‘blocking’ on the floor, the first stage in the studio of rehearsing with actors and crew through the script, shot by shot.
 The PA and Vision Mixer, upstairs in the Production Gallery would be following the camera cuts, as Alvin walked the actors through the scene

-In the picture above of a crew rehearsing for an Anglia drama on Studio A, there are two floor managers following the script and and one of them, Sonny Vasallo, to the right of the boom has beside him on the floor camera and boom ‘camera tape’ marks.
+In the picture above of a crew rehearsing for an Anglia drama on Studio A, there are two-floor managers following the script and one of them, Sonny Vasallo, to the right of the boom has beside him on the floor camera and boom ‘camera tape’ marks.
 On the left side, the floor monitor is positioned for boom op to be able to see it and as often happens a ‘props man’ is standing in front of it!
-Bill (or Bert?)
-Brennan on camera 3 and Peter Townley on camera 4 are cross shooting the two actresses and I imagine the boom op Peter is waiting for Jane Asher, on the right to turn ‘onto his boom’
+Bill Brennan on camera 3 and Peter Townley on camera 4 are cross-shooting the two actresses and I imagine the boom op Peter is waiting for Jane Asher, on the right to turn ‘onto his boom’

 BOOM OPERATING ….THE FIRST SKILL TO LEARN

-Sound perspective is so important in drama and boom operators learn to match the mics position to the ‘size’ of a camera shot.
-So for a close-up of a seated actor on Camera 1 you would be expected to drop the mic down and pick-up close sound, then as the actor stood up you would haul the mic up for Camera 2’s wide-shot…keeping out of the frame each time.
-The Vision Mixer, along with the Director of course, are fretting when they see you in the forthcoming Camera 2 wide-shot….and hope…and often call out on talkback for you to clear the new shot.
+Sound perspective is so important in drama and boom operators learn to match the position of the mic to the ‘size’ of a camera shot.
+So for a close-up of a seated actor on Camera 1, you would be expected to drop the mic down and pick up close sound, then as the actor stood up you would haul the mic up for Camera 2’s wide shot…keeping out of the frame each time.
+The Vision Mixer, along with the Director, of course, are fretting when they see you in the forthcoming Camera 2 wide-shot …. and hope … and often call out on talkback, for you to clear the new shot.

 Boom operators can see the ‘on air shot’ on a monitor on the studio floor and they mark up their scripts to remind them of the action that they are covering.
 As I mentioned before, it was very necessary as it was often a few hours since you had last rehearsed that scene.

-The Sound Supervisor often has to seemlessly cross fade from one boom to another as actors move, so two boom ops ‘splitting’ a scene will have to at some point position there mics close to each other to allow the mixer to crossfade without any noticeable change or ‘phasing the mics’.
+The Sound Supervisor often has to seamlessly crossfade from one boom to another as actors move, so two boom ops ‘splitting’ a scene will have to at some point position their mics close to each other to allow the mixer to crossfade without any noticeable change or ‘phasing the mics’.